California officials: Florida picked up asylum-seekers on Texas border and flew them to Sacramento

 And as the migrants arrived in California, a Texas sheriff's office announced Monday it has recommended criminal charges over the two flights to Martha's Vineyard last year.

-Johnny Garcia, a spokesman for the Bexar County Sheriff’s Office, said at this time they are not naming suspects.
-It’s not clear whether the district attorney will pursue the charges, which include misdemeanor and felony counts of unlawful restraint, according to the sheriff’s office.
+Johnny Garcia, a spokesman for the Bexar County Sheriff’s Office, said that at this time the office is not naming suspects.
+It’s not clear whether the local district attorney will pursue the charges, which include misdemeanor and felony counts of unlawful restraint, according to the sheriff’s office.

 DeSantis, who is seeking the Republican nomination to run for president, has been a fierce critic of federal immigration policy under President Joe Biden and has heavily publicized Florida’s role in past instances in which migrants were transported to Democratic-led states.

 He has made the migrant relocation program one of his signature political priorities, using the state legislative process to direct millions of dollars to it and working with multiple contractors to carry out the flights.
-Vertol Systems Co., which was paid by Florida to fly migrants to Martha's Vineyard, appears to be behind the flights to Sacramento, California officials said.
+Vertol Systems Co., which was paid by Florida to fly migrants to Martha's Vineyard, appears to be behind the flights to Sacramento, Bonta said, adding that the migrants were carrying "an official document from the state of Florida" that mentions the company.
 The company didn't respond to an email seeking comment.

+Some of the migrants who arrived Friday told Bonta they met on their nearly three-month journey to the United States and decided to stick together to keep each other safe as they slept on the streets in several countries, he said.
+The group came from Colombia and Venezuela and all were adults, though one woman had just turned 18 on the journey, he said.

+Of the new arrivals on Monday, 16 came from Venezuela, two from Colombia, one from Mexico and one from Nicaragua, he said.
+All were between the ages of 21 and 30, he said.

-In Sacramento, the flight that arrived Monday with about 20 migrants followed the arrival Friday of 16 others from Colombia and Venezuela.
-The newest arrivals remained at the airport for a couple of hours and were fed before being transported to a “religious institution,” said Kim Nava, a Sacramento County spokeswoman.
-Nava said she didn’t know the nationalities of the new arrivals or where they had intended to go in the U.S.
+They remained at the airport for a couple of hours and were fed before being transported to a “religious institution,” said Kim Nava, a Sacramento County spokeswoman.

 “Our county social workers are en route and are going to assess all those folks, make sure they have the services and support that they need,” Nava said.